dariannasrabadi/to-do-app/README.md

 - [x] Display data unto the DOM in a table format

-- [ ] Store the task id unto each row via .data()
+- [x] ~~Store the task id unto each row via .data()~~ Replaced with button and added values to the button

-- [ ] Delete button sends the id info the the server via Ajax with the delete method.
+- [x] Delete button sends the id info the the server via Ajax with the delete method.

     - On success activate get ajax to reset display